B1BU/Minimal-Spyglass/README.md

-This resource pack replaces the vanilla Spyglass overlay with a more minimalistic on
+This resource pack replaces the vanilla Spyglass overlay with a more minimalistic one

 Please disregard the resource pack version warning, it should work for all Minecraft versions